 What Are I Bonds?

 I Bonds are Treasury bonds that pay a fixed rate of interest as well as another layer of interest that varies with the current inflation rate, as measured by the Consumer Price Index.
 The inflation adjustment is made twice a year.
 I Bonds issued Nov.
-1, 2022, through April 30, 2023, yield 6.89%, composed of a fixed rate of 0.4% and an inflation adjustment of 6.48%.
+1, 2023, through April 30, 2024, yield 5.27%, composed of a fixed rate of 1.3% and a semiannual inflation adjustment of 1.97%.
+That’s up a bit from the most recent rate of 4.30%.

 I Bonds are available only to individuals—that’s why there are no I Bond funds—and they’re available with face values as low as $25 directly from the U.S. Treasury.
 I Bonds reach their final maturity 30 years after issuance, but investors can cash them in 12 months after purchase.
 If you redeem an I Bond within five years of buying it, however, you’ll forfeit three months’ worth of interest.